miguel550/Ethereum-Lottery/README.md

 - The winning string for this lottery would be `00000101`.
 Any player that submitted this string during the previous 360 block buy phase would be entitled to an equal share of winnings.

 ### Caveats

-- This proposal introduces an incentive for miners to quietly 51% attack the network to win the lottery.
-This particular risk could be exacerbated with a PoS system.
+- When the lottery pool reaches greater than [~12.5 ETH](https://github.com/jack-fraser/Ethereum-Lottery/issues/1) miners might have enough incentive to try and change the outcome of the lottery in their favor.

+### Vulnerabilities

+- Miner's with 51% control of the network could guarentee that they would win the lotto drawing.
 - [An attacker need not control every block mined to unfairly increase their chance at winning the lottery.](https://gist.github.com/alexvandesande/259b4ffb581493ec0a1c#gistcomment-1689689)